bbdhouzi/auto_nav/Readme.md

 **furthest visible corners** have a *marker type of 1* and appear **green** on rviz **closest edges** have a *marker type of 2* and appear **blue** on rviz **other points of interest** found when there are no furthest visible corners have a *marker type of 3* and appear **pink** on rviz

+## mapper

+This is the main node that has to be run on the ROS master device, it uses data from `/map` and `/scan` topics along with openCV to autonomously navigate and map an unknown region.

+It uses the "Navigation" class defined in `nav_class.py` to navigate the area.

+The vertical amount published on the `/target/vertical` is the offset as a percentage from the center of the of the cameras view.
+It is used to find the desired angle of the firing mechanism.
+The vertical field of view of the camera is 42.4 degrees.
+Since the offset is from the center, the 21.2 is used to calculate the angle offset. `cam_angle` refers to the angle of the camera from the horizontal.

 ## target_id
 This node gets the image the camera connected to the bot and scans the images for the RGB target.
 If a target is identified, it publishes `True` to the `/target/identified` topic. the vertical and horizontal distance from the center of the frame to the center of the target is found as values ranging from 0 to 100 and published to the `/target/horizontal` and `/target/vertical` topics.